Raj2912/Shopping/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.0.

+## Json server API Installation

+To global install the json server run cmd `npm install -g json-server` in the path ./src/assets/.

+## Json server API

+Run `json-server --watch db.json` to run the server and get the data.json in the path ./src/assets/.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.